ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 - Windows 64bit
 - Linux 64bit
-- MacOS 64bit
+- macOS 64bit

-MacOS build isn't tested because I don't have Mac.
+macOS build isn't tested because I don't have Mac.
 If you found a bug, please file a issue to [GitHub repository](https://github.com/ryukau/VSTPlugins) or send email to `ryukau@gmail.com`.

 Linux build is built on Ubuntu 18.0.4 and tested on Bitwig 3.0.3 and Reaper 5.983.
 Both seems to have problem to display GUI, therefore GUI is currently disabled for Linux build.